AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 It is shown in \autoref{fig:alt-tiling}.
 It has $N_{\text{tiles}} = 2^{h+2} - 2$.

 Similarly, another alternate tiling starts with three tiles.
-To preserve valencies, each tile at depth 0 has only 1 child.
+To preserve valencies, each tile at height 0 has only 1 child.
 Otherwise, the iteration algorithm is the same.
 This tiling is shown in \autoref{fig:alt-tri-tiling} and has $N_{\text{tiles}} = 3 \cdot 2^{h}$.